Patricia Clarkson: Early life

 Clarkson was born on December 29, 1959, in New Orleans, Louisiana, the daughter of Jackie Clarkson (née Brechtel), a New Orleans politician and councilwoman, and Arthur "Buzz" Clarkson, a school administrator who worked at the Louisiana State University School of Medicine.
-Clarkson's maternal great-grandmother was a Lithuanian-Jewish immigrant who settled in New Orleans, while her maternal grandfather immigrated from Spain.
+Clarkson's maternal great-grandmother was a Lithuanian-Jewish immigrant who settled in New Orleans, while her maternal great-grandfather emigrated from Spain.
 Her mother's ancestry also includes Irish and German, while Clarkson's father was of English, Scottish, and Welsh descent.

 She is one of five sisters, all of whom attended O. Perry Walker High School, where she graduated in 1977.
 She was raised in Algiers, a section of New Orleans on the West Bank of the Mississippi River.

 From 1977 to 1979, Clarkson studied speech pathology at Louisiana State University before deciding she wanted to pursue a drama degree.
 In 1980, she transferred to Fordham University in New York City to enroll in their undergraduate acting program, from which she graduated summa cum laude in 1982.
 She then earned her Master of Fine Arts at the Yale School of Drama in 1985.